Coulomb's Law Calculator

 Real-world applications: DNA binding forces, ionic bond strength, capacitor design, van der Waals interactions, protein folding forces, and electrostatic precipitators in industrial air filtration.

 Three things worth keeping in mind.
 First, the electrostatic force between two protons is about 10³⁶ times stronger than their gravitational pull.
 The reason gravity wins at planetary and astronomical scales is not strength but neutrality: bulk matter cancels its electric charges, while masses always add.
 Second, the formula above assumes vacuum.
-In a medium with relative permittivity ε_r, the force drops by that factor — water’s ε_r ≈ 80 is why ionic salts dissolve so easily.
+In a medium with relative permittivity ε_r, the force drops by that factor, and water’s ε_r ≈ 80 is why ionic salts dissolve so easily.
 Third, the superposition principle lets you handle multi-charge systems: the total force on any one charge is the vector sum of the Coulomb forces from each other charge, calculated independently.
-There is no shielding or interaction term to worry about — each pair just acts as if the others weren’t there.
+There is no shielding or interaction term to worry about — each pair simply acts as if the others were not there.

 How we build and check this calculator